gargi-sarkar-iitk/Replication-Materials-for-Paper-From-Trust-to-Lock-In/README.md

 ## 📄 Paper

-> **Sargi Sarkar, Arush Sachdeva, and Sandeep Kumar Shukla.** 2026. *From Trust to Lock-In: Human-Centered AI for Understanding Investment Fraud Narratives in Indian Digital Communities.* In *Proceedings of the 1st Security and Privacy for Asian Internet Communities Workshop (SPAIC), co-located with AsiaCCS 2026 (SPAIC '26)*.
+> **Gargi Sarkar, Arush Sachdeva, and Sandeep Kumar Shukla.** 2026. *From Trust to Lock-In: Human-Centered AI for Understanding Investment Fraud Narratives in Indian Digital Communities.* In *Proceedings of the 1st Security and Privacy for Asian Internet Communities Workshop (SPAIC), co-located with AsiaCCS 2026 (SPAIC '26)*.
 ACM, New York, NY, USA, 11 pages.

 ---